danieljuschus/thin-airfoil-dvm/README.md

 ![Codacy grade](https://img.shields.io/codacy/grade/d64cbaef18a9441a84d1616c07354b81?style=for-the-badge)
 ![GitHub Pipenv locked Python version](https://img.shields.io/github/pipenv/locked/python-version/themrdjj/thin-airfoil-dvm?style=for-the-badge)

-This python program computes the flow around a thin, cambered airfoil using the discrete vortex method.
+This python program computes the flow around a thin, cambered airfoil using the discrete vortex method as presented in "Low-Speed Aerodynamics" by Katz & Plotkin.
 Next to the velocity distribution it can also compute the pressure distribution and lift coefficient.
+It was developed for a MSc course in Aerospace Engineering and is currently not under further development.

 ## Installation
 Clone this repository, then install all dependencies with